 Anticipatory action: a decade of learning, a future in a changing humanitarian landscape

-In a mosaic of experiences, people involved in all areas of Anticipatory Action's implementation come together to showcase milestones and achievements, and to share their wishes for what lies ahead.
+In a mosaic of experiences, speakers involved in all areas of Anticipatory Action's implementation come together to showcase milestones and achievements, and to share their wishes for what lies ahead.

 Speakers